PSESD/srx-services-xsre/README.md

 Header | Description | Example
 ------ | ----------- | -------
-x-forwarded-proto | Must be set to: https | https x-forwarded-port | Must be set to: 443 | 443
+authorization | Must be set to a valid HMAC-SHA256 encrypted authorization token | SIF_HMACSHA256 YmU4NjBjNDctNmJkNS00OTUzL...
 timeStamp | Must be set to a valid date/time in the following format: yyyy-MM-ddTHH:mm:ss:S | 2015-08-31T20:41:56.794820
+x-forwarded-port | Must be set to: 443 | 443
-authorization | Must be set to a valid HMAC-SHA256 encrypted authorization token | SIF_HMACSHA256 YmU4NjBjNDctNmJkNS00OTUzL...
+x-forwarded-proto | Must be set to: https | https

 The following optional headers may also be included:

 Header | Description | Example
 ------ | ----------- | -------
+accept | Used to indicate when JSON is expected in response (application/json), else results default to XML | application/xml Content-Type | Required when body is present - tells receiver how to parse body of message.
+Supported: application/json, application/xml (default) | application/xml generatorId | Identification token of the “generator” of this request or event | testgenerator messageId | Consumer-generated.
+If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 messageType | If specified, must be set to: REQUEST | REQUEST queueId | Contains the identity of one of the Consumer’s assigned Queues to which the delayed Response from the Service Provider to this request must be routed. |
-messageType | If specified, must be set to: REQUEST | REQUEST serviceType | If specified, must be set to: OBJECT | OBJECT requestAction | If specified, must be set to: QUERY | QUERY requestType | If specified, must be set to: IMMEDIATE | IMMEDIATE messageId | Consumer-generated.
-If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 requestId | Consumer-generated.
-If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 generatorId | Service generating request | testgenerator
+requestAction | If specified, must be set to: QUERY | QUERY requestId | Consumer-generated.
+If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 requestType | If specified, must be set to: IMMEDIATE | IMMEDIATE responseAction | Must match requestAction | QUERY serviceType | If specified, must be set to: OBJECT | OBJECT user-agent | Browser and operating system info |
+x-forwarded-for | CBO making original request |

 ###### Example xSRE GET request